Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Squish.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the Squish Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Linked for this case
+- **Script Type**: This should be set to Linked for this case
-- **Filename** -- This needs to be the full path to the Squish test case or test suite folder.
+- **Filename**: This needs to be the full path to the Squish test case or test suite folder.

     - If specifying a test case folder, you need to also provide the configuration command-line parameters after the filename, separated by a pipe (\|) symbol.
 These are not needed if executing a test suite, since they are contained in the suite.conf file instead.